 The name of this town translates to Monks.
 That’s rather fitting since the main highlight is the Cistercian Monastery of Santa Maria de Sobrado dos Monxes.
 It dates back to the 10th century.
-This UNESCO World Heritage Site is an important stop on the Camino de Santiago.
+This UNESCO World Heritage Site is an important stop on the Camino de Santiago in Northern Spain.

 Recommended Accommodations in Sobrado dos Monxes